Hello! My name is Gene Li.

 Misc

 Some notes on learning theory.
-These notes are mostly for my own personal reference, but others may find them useful.
+These notes were mostly for my own personal reference as I was learning the subject, but others may find them useful.
 Any mistakes are my own.